progvocab/products-service/design/dsa/graph/tarjan.md

   * **Weak connectivity** (Union–Find ignoring direction) still gives `{1, 2}` and `{3, 4}`.
   * **Strong connectivity** splits them into `{1}`, `{2}`, `{3}`, `{4}` because there’s no path back in each pair.

+Right — **strongly connected components (SCCs)** are only defined for **directed graphs**.

+Here’s why:

+* In a **directed graph**, you can have cases where you can go from A → B but not from B → A, so you need the concept of “strong” connectivity (both ways).
+* In an **undirected graph**, every edge is automatically two-way, so “strong” and “weak” connectivity are the same thing.

+  * If the graph is connected, it’s already “strongly connected” in the directed sense.
+  * If it’s not connected, you just talk about **connected components**, not SCCs.

+So SCC algorithms like **Tarjan** or **Kosaraju** are meaningless for undirected graphs — for undirected, you just run a simple DFS/BFS to find connected components.

+---

+If you want, I can show **what happens if you run Tarjan’s SCC algorithm on an undirected graph** — it’ll just give you the same connected components.
+Would you like me to?